chargehive/configuration/docs/connectors/connector.md

 # Connector Config

-The connector config defines the account and connection information to communicate with external payment gateways and fraud checking services
+The connector config defines the account and connection information to communicate with external payment gateways and fraud checking services.

 ## Format
 As with all configs, the standard wrapper is used.